Normation/rudder-tools/contrib/rudder-set-node-props/README.md

 # Rudder set nodes properties tool

-This folder contains a utility whose purpose is to set node properties for a Rudder node to be able to seach on that properties
+This folder contains a utility whose purpose is to set node properties for a Rudder node to be able to search on that properties

 It connects to Rudder via the API and sets the node properties